 ■“渋谷エンタメテック推進プロジェクト” (“Shibuya Entertainment × Technologies Promotion PROJECT”)

-“Shibuya Entertainment × Technologies Promotion PROJECT”—established by KDDI Corporation, Shibuya City Tourism Association, and Future Design Shibuya Association—is a project where technologies designed for entertainment are utilized in an attempt to create a new, unique and interesting image for Shibuya.
-With its focal point laid on art and music, two main fields of the entertainment industry, the project attempts to create a new culture in addition to promoting urban development.
+“Shibuya Entertainment × Technologies Promotion PROJECT” — established by KDDI Corporation, Shibuya City Tourism Association, and Future Design Shibuya Association — is a project where technologies designed for entertainment are utilized in an attempt to create a new, unique, and interesting image for Shibuya.
+With its focus on art and music, the two main fields of the entertainment industry, the project attempts to create a new culture that can also be used to help promote urban development.

 First held in Montreal, Canada in 2000, MUTEK is an art festival organized by non-profit organizations with an aim to promote creativity in sound, music, and audio-visual art.

 The year 2019 marks the 20th anniversary of the festival.
-To celebrate this milestone, for a total of six days from August 20 to August 25, the festival’s organizing committee had invited 150 artists and units coming from over 25 different countries and regions to perform in its celebrating festival.
-As an international conference whose focal points laid on digital creativity, with over 100 different content and audio-visual live sessions, MUTEK had successfully gathered over 20 thousand audiences under one same intense roof.
-Including Montreal, Canada, the MUTEK festival is held in 7 major cities around the world including Mexico City, Barcelona, Bueno Aires, Dubai, San Francisco, and Tokyo.
-The festival is where creators, regardless of whether they are famous or not, from different walks gather to display the pioneering digital art technologies.
+For six days from August 20 to August 25, the festival’s organizing committee invited 150 artists and units from over 25 different countries and regions to perform in its 20th anniversary festival.
+As an international conference whose focus is on digital creativity, with over 100 different content and audio-visual live sessions, MUTEK has successfully gathered over 20,000 attendees under one intense roof.
+The MUTEK festival was also held in 7 major cities around the world including Mexico City, Barcelona, Bueno Aires, Dubai, San Francisco, and Tokyo.
+The festival is where creators, regardless of whether they are famous or not, gather to display the future of digital art technologies.

 Organizer: MUTEK Japan

 Special Collaboration: KDDI Corporation